More than A Meme: A Look at “Wine Mom” Culture

 Mother’s Day is just around the corner, but if you’re like many who have been selected by the social media algorithm gods, your feed may be plastered with “Wine Mom” memes on any old day that ends in “y”.
 These sardonic and irreverent shareables usually represent an overwhelmed mother with biting captions that suggest and discuss using wine as a sort of coping mechanism; sometimes to deal with a bad boss, sometimes to deal with an inept spouse or partner, but most often to deal with the pains and perils of parenthood.

-One their face, these images can be funny, raw, honest…and even a little empowering in the right context.
-They can signal to mothers that it’s OK to feel overwhelmed, frustrated and even complacent after the most trying days.
+On their face, these images can be funny, raw, honest…and even a little empowering in the right context.
+They can signal to mothers that it’s OK to feel overwhelmed, frustrated, and even complacent after the most trying days.
 On the other hand, they can often tell a troubling story of the escalation of alcohol use and, in some cases, even be seen as a sort of cry for help if taken too far.
 The reality is that, like everything else, wine mom culture can be funny until it’s not, and it’s worth exploring the relationship between this phenomenon and genuine maternal alcohol abuse.

 Let’s start with the obvious reality that not all mothers who drink wine have a problem coping with parenthood.
 The “wine mom” identity as we’ve come to know it is not the same as the single executive and mother of four who pours herself half a glass a few nights per week to celebrate accomplishing, in both the workplace and in the home, what most of us can’t get done in a week.
 Nor is it the full-time, stay-at-home mom who looks forward to going out with her friends on the weekends and having a few cocktails.
 And guess what…it’s perfectly normal for people to joke about “needing wine” after the day or week they’ve had.

 Here’s the thing, though: maternal alcohol consumption is up, both during and after pregnancy, and it’s very easy for people to use humor to mask their deepest vulnerabilities, especially where drinking is concerned.
 It can be argued that the marketing surrounding the wine mom persona is dangerous and destabilizing.
-Data from the Centers for Disease Control and Prevention (CDC) indicates that than one in nine women in the US drink alcohol while pregnant, and about four percent binge drink.
+Data from the Centers for Disease Control and Prevention (CDC) indicates that one in nine women in the US drinks alcohol while pregnant, and about four percent binge drink.
 In addition to these alarming numbers:

 - The CDC reports that approximately 13 percent of adult women report binge drinking and on average do so four times a month, consuming five drinks per binge.